 11 Things to Do in Verona, Italy + Useful Tips from a Local

-I first came to Verona for 2 days back in 2014, then revisited the city in 2017, and moved to Verona in 2018 for 1.5 years.
+I first came to Verona for 2 days back in 2014, then revisited the city again and ended up moving to Verona for 1.5 years.
 Clearly, my husband and I liked Verona a lot.

 You could also treat Verona as a base for various day trips to Lake Garda or Dolomites.
 During the summer there’s also an option of seeing an opera or a concert at the Arena.